 What is the Difference Between Sorbet and Ice Cream?

-The main difference between the two are the ingredients.
+The main difference between the two is the ingredients.

-However, this recipe kinda falls in the middle because it has coconut milk.
-So it’s more creamy than a sorbet (especially with the added coconut cream from the 2nd can of coconut milk) but it’s not a true coconut ice cream because there is no dairy.
+However, this recipe falls between the two due to the coconut milk and coconut water.
+So it’s more creamy than a sorbet (especially with the added coconut cream from the 2nd can of coconut milk), but it’s not a true coconut ice cream because there is no dairy.

 How to Make Coconut Sorbet